guanfeng1/three-orbitcontrols-ts/README.md

-Only work for my project !!!
+Only work for 3D Map SDK !!!

 ThreeJS OrbitControls as a standalone and typescript compatible npm module.